 Only ghosts travelled the forest at night.
 Better to blend in with them.

 As they followed the wildlife trail that led from the river into the jungle, the smell of wet plants cloyed Chandra’s nostrils.
-Nothing about the greenery gave away what was special about this location, but after she had counted twenty steps – roughly thirty feet – the dull glow of their torches illuminated the outlines of a crooked pole with a carved figure on top.
+Nothing about the greenery gave away what was special about this location.
+Only after she had counted twenty steps – some thirty feet – did the glow of their torches illuminate the outlines of a crooked pole with a carved figure on top.
 One of the remnants of this abandoned Dayak settlement.

 They had visited this very place two weeks ago in the guise of freelance reporters.
-That was always a perfect excuse to examine every inch of a site, take as many photos as they needed, and thoroughly scout the place and the route towards it in preparation for the ‘harvest’.
+That was always a perfect excuse to examine every inch of a site, take as many photos as they needed, and thoroughly scout the place and the route in preparation for the ‘harvest’.
 Remoteness and reputation had done a fine job protecting the site from tourists and other scavengers.
-Even their guide at the time had been too afraid to leave the boat, insisting that the village was haunted.
-A reputation that would cover their tracks quite well if their presence here tonight were ever discovered.
+Even their guide had been too afraid to leave the boat, insisting the village was haunted.
+A reputation that would cover their tracks quite well if their presence here were ever discovered.

 Having memorised the layout, Chandra knew exactly which structure marked which part of the settlement, how it related to the majestic longhouse that had been the heart of the community, and what they would find in each location.

-Before she did the same, Chandra briefly bowed to the carved effigy on its pole, as she had done when they first visited.
+Before she did the same, Chandra briefly bowed to the effigy on its pole, as she had done when they first visited.
 Dayak tradition demanded that visitors stated their business before a village’s guardians, who permitted only friendly souls to enter.
-Two weeks ago, she had silently asked the once-proud guardian for permission.
+On their first visit, she had silently asked the once-proud guardian for permission.
 But not now.
-Personally, she didn’t consider claiming otherwise abandoned items as theft, but just in case the local spirits were of a different opinion, she begged their forgiveness for what she and Rand were about to do.
+Personally, she didn’t consider claiming rejected objects as theft, but just in case the local spirits were of a different opinion, she begged their forgiveness for what she and Rand were about to do.

 Quiet rustling accompanied her on her way to the first structure.
-She prodded the dense ferns that covered the ground with her cane to scare off snakes and other crawlers before she stepped on them, while taller plants and low-hanging branches brushed her arms in the passing.
+She prodded the dense ferns that covered the ground with her cane to scare off snakes and other crawlers before she trod on them.
+Taller plants and low-hanging branches brushed her arms in the passing.
 Around her, the forest giants groaned from time to time, as if they sensed what she was about to do and uttered their disapproval.
-Despite the relative cool beneath the trees, a fresh wave of sweat beaded on her skin.
+Despite the relative cool beneath the trees, sweat beaded on her skin.

 She counted her steps to the first hut, a family’s former living quarters.
 It wasn’t common for Dayak communities to have huts away from the longhouse, but neither was it unheard of.
 The village must have prospered before its people abandoned it.
 But when they did, it must have been in fear, given what they had left behind.

 Something small ran out between her legs as she entered the hut’s single room.
-She shone her torch around to encourage any other animals to vacate, but nothing else moved.
+She swung her light around to encourage other animals to vacate, but nothing else moved.
 The room itself was empty, except for a small ritual corner that had been left by the former occupants, perhaps as a peace offering to assure a safe retreat.
 By the look of it, it hadn’t been disturbed since she had found it during the ‘photoshoot’.

 The improvised altar consisted of a small box containing brass earrings and a carved statuette of the family’s ancestor or guardian.
-The earrings were large circles with tiny lines embossed in decorative patterns.
+The earrings were disk-shaped, with tiny lines embossed in decorative patterns.
 Not unlike the bracelet Rand had given her as a present last year, and which she hadn’t taken off since.
-For tonight, she kept it under her shirt sleeve, but she was quite certain that combined with these earrings, it would make a nice set.
-Pity the client had specified that he wanted all the items they brought back.
+For tonight, she kept it under her shirt sleeve, but combined with these earrings, it would certainly make a nice set.
+Such a shame the client had specified he wanted all the items they brought back.

 Above the box hung a wooden ritual mask.
-Hardwood barely rotted, and even though its paint was flaking, it was in good condition.
-She cut it loose from the wall and slipped it into her hungry satchel, which fitted snugly around the hollow-eyed face.
+Hardwood barely rotted, and though its paint was flaking, it was in good condition.
+She cut it loose from the wall and wriggled it into her hungry satchel, which fitted snugly around the hollow-eyed face.

-Once she had both feet firmly on the ground, she pulled her cane from the muck and proceeded in the direction of the second hut.
+Once she had both feet firmly on the ground, she pulled her cane from the muck and proceeded towards the second hut.
 Only her footsteps and the buzz of insects broke the eerie silence that bore in from the void around her.

 Somewhere another tree groaned, long and loud.
 The dark made it impossible to judge distance, but its source could only be living wood slowly tearing apart.
-Chandra stopped in her tracks and listened for shrieks of fleeing animals that might give away where the noise was coming from, all the while counting the seconds until the ground shook with the impact of a falling trunk.
+Chandra stopped in her tracks.
+She listened for cries of fleeing animals, hoping to distinguish where it came from before the earth trembled under a falling trunk, with her underneath it.
+She counted the seconds until it did.

 Nothing.
 Perhaps just a branch breaking?
 It had to be, because the drawn-out screech stopped without a noticeable thud to follow.
-Only a vague scratching sound, like sandpaper on wood, lingered for a few seconds before that too faded away and the jungle was once more alive with silence.
+Only a vague scratching sound, like sandpaper on wood, lingered for a few seconds.
+When it, too, ebbed away, the jungle was once more alive with silence.